 The Titanic Class Play or Assembly

-This Titanic assembly or class play examines what happened on the Titanic's maiden cruise and looks at why it was such a shocking tragedy.
-Suitable for upper Key Stage II children (plus) this assembly combines delivery of information and drama.
+The Titanic Class Play or Assembly examines what happened on the Titanic’s maiden cruise and looks at why it was such a shocking tragedy.
+Suitable for upper Key Stage II children (plus) this assembly combines the delivery of information and drama.

-· Smugglers Song Assembly – adaptation of Rudyard Kipling poem
+- Smugglers Song Assembly – an adaptation of Rudyard Kipling poem

 Music: Theme Music from the Titanic movie or ‘Nearer My God To Thee’

 Child 1: April 15 2012 marks the centenary of the sinking of The Titanic.